-The two images should undergo appropriate background subtraction to lower the background pixel values to zero or near zero.
-Even low level background (pixel values of 10 to 20 on a 16 bit image) can lower the confidence level and result in false negatives.
+It’s best to use an appropriate background subtraction method on the two data images in order to lower the background pixel values.
+While pixels outside of the masked region do not contribute to the cross-correlation result, having a high signal to background ratio within the masked region will help improve the confidence signifiantly.
 Additionally, the images (particularly 3D) need to be correctly scaled (Image > Properties), otherwise all axes will be assumed to have the same scale and your mean correlation distance will be in pixels.

 Run the plugin

 The plugin can be found in the Analyze > Colocalization menu after it has been installed.
-At the dialog menu, select the two images and the randomization mask to be used, and enter the PSF width and height in pixel units.
+At the dialog menu, select the two images and the randomization mask to be used.
 Image 1 is the image that will be randomized and requires an appropriate mask.
-If the possible localizations for your dye/stain encompasses the entire image, you can check the no mask box.
+If the possible localizations for your dye/stain encompasses the entire image, you can check the no mask box instead.
 For the Costes’ randomization cycles count, you can typically input a low number (5-8), however if you have sparse signal within a large mask volume you will probably want to do more cycles.
 If the “Show intermediate images” box is checked, the plugin will open images showing the correlations (before and after subtraction of random associations), and a sample randomization image.
 This can be useful for understanding the function of the plugin, or for visualizing the direction of the correlation if your sample has a polarized axis.
 More details on the intermediate images can be found below.

 Interpreting the results: